codecheckers/certificate-2025-019/README.md

      surf(X,Y,(Z+1)/2)
   ```

- - These will generate a figure that corresponds to Figure 5 Right in the manuscript.
+ - These will generate a figure that corresponds to Subfigure 5 Right in the manuscript.
 Please use the "Rotation 3D" option you can find under the table 'Tools' to better visually check the comparison between the reproduced and published.

-#### Figure 6
+### Figure 6

-#### Figure 7
+### Figure 7

 Run the following commands in the Matlab's terminal: